Call the Shots: Critical response

 Alex Fletcher of Digital Spy rated the song four out of five stars, writing that it is "more tasteful" than few of Girls Aloud's previous releases.
-Daily Star journalist Kim Dawson said "Call the Shots" is one of the band's best singles, while another reviewer for the same newspaper deemed the song "classy electronic Euro-pop with real edge."
 Jennie McNulty of Marie Claire said that the song "has a wonderfully ambient feel, echoing an arty electro band", while Alexis Petridis of The Guardian wrote that Tangled Up "begins disappointingly" with "Call the Shots" as the opening track because the song's structure is "a bit commonplace" compared to Girls Aloud's previous singles such as "Biology" (2005).
 On the countdown of the top singles of 2007, Digital Spy placed "Call the Shots" at number 17, commenting that the band had not lost "their knack for making supremely catchy pop hits."
 In 2008, the song won the Popjustice £20 Music Prize – Girls Aloud's fourth win.
 Popjustice writer Peter Robinson deemed it as the "greatest pop song of the 21st century."

 Chart performance

 Following the availability of "Call the Shots" due to the release of Tangled Up, the song entered the UK Singles Chart at number nine.
 The following week, "Call the Shots" rose six places to peak at number three.
 It managed to stay at number three the following week, but slipped to number five in its fourth week.
 Through the Christmas week chart, the single managed to stay in the top ten, returning to its debut position of number nine.
-"Call the Shots" was certified Silver by the British Phonographic Industry.
+"Call the Shots" was certified gold by the British Phonographic Industry.
 On the chart issue of 22 November 2007, the song debuted at number 44 in Ireland, reaching a new peak at number 9 the following week.
 It attained the same peak on the European Hot 100 Singles chart.
 Following Sarah Harding's death in September 2021, the song had a resurgence in popularity with streams and sales increasing by 333%.